footerlogo

 Certification

-CBFS certificate of completion for participants who attend all days of the training.
+CBFS certificate of completion for participants who attend all sessions of training.

 Training Methods

-Power point presentation, lecture, interactive discussions, exercises, cases, videos, quizzes
+Power point presentation, lecture, interactive discussions, exercises, cases, quizzes, lab work.

 Course Date